emptybraces/Blender-MyBestPieMenuEver/README.md

 - Quickly tweak the Smooth brush strength.
 - Filterable brushes to displayed.
 - Make mask with selected vertices.
+- Option for automatically wireframe when changing sculpt mode.

 ### [POSE mode]

 - (Quickly switch to showing bone layer group.)
 - (If installed) Wiggle2: Shortcut ResetPhysics.
 - (If installed) AutoRigPro: Snap FKIKs of four limbs in one click.

+### [UVEditor & ImageEditor]

+- Quickly change to the color channels.
+- Quickly remove a image.
+- Quickly openable images with similar names.
+- Output separate textures for each channel.
+- Accessing images with lost references.

 #
 Selection history